caominhnguyen05/llm-test-generation/README.md

 For each row, it:

-- Downloads the -sources.jar from Maven Central.
+- Downloads the `-sources.jar` from Maven Central.
-- Extracts Java source files into src/main/java.
+- Extracts Java source files into `src/main/java`.
-- Downloads the artifact pom.xml.
+- Downloads the artifact `pom.xml`.
 - Adds the required JUnit, Mockito, Surefire, and JaCoCo configuration.
 - Compiles the generated Maven project.
 - Keeps only libraries that compile successfully.